skypilot-org/skypilot/docs/source/reference/storage.rst

         name: str
           Identifier for the storage object.
 Used when creating a new storage or referencing an existing storage created by SkyPilot.
-Not required when using an existing object store created externally.
+Not required when using an existing bucket created externally.

         source: str
           The source attribute specifies the path that must be made available